darioielardi/flutter_speed_dial/README.md

           marginBottom: 20,
           animatedIcon: AnimatedIcons.menu_close,
           animatedIconTheme: IconThemeData(size: 22.0),
-          // this is ignored if animatedIcon is non null
+          // This is ignored if animatedIcon is non null
+          // icon: Icons.add,
-          // child: Icon(Icons.add),
+          // activeIcon: Icons.remove,
+          // The Transition Builder is used to define the transition b/w elements, defaults to rotation
+          // iconTransitionBuilder: (widget, animation) => ScaleTransition(scale: animation,child: widget),
+          // The below button size defaults to 56 itself, its the FAB size + It also affects relative padding and other elements
+          buttonSize: 56.0,
-          visible: _dialVisible,
+          visible: true,
           // If true user is forced to close dial manually
           // by tapping main button and overlay is not rendered.
           closeManually: false,